christensenjairus/Incrypto/README.md

 TODO:
 * Create a logout button on the chat page that will end the client connection, then send via IPCRenderer the switch to the login window.
 Ending the client connection will cause the number of connections to work when it comes to double-logins.
-* We need another way to know the logged in user besides checking which user logged in last in the store
+* Error when other clients log in/out.
+It needs to be periodically refreshed to fix it.
+* Windows requires that you click outside the chat first before you can type anything in the chat right when chat loads